 where $\Delta S = S_i - S_f$ is the entropy decrease of the system, with $S_i$ and $S_f$ being the initial and final entropies, respectively, $T$ is the temperature of the environment with which the system exchanges heat, and $k_B$ is the Boltzmann constant.
 This relation establishes that the lowest possible energy cost to erase a classical bit is $k_B T \, \mathrm{ln} \, 2$.
 From both the fundamental and practical viewpoints, Landauer's bound is of central importance as it represents a link between information theory and thermodynamics, and serves as a reference to assess the performance of information processing systems.
 Experimentally, the principle was first verified using a single colloidal particle trapped in an optical tweezer-based double-well potential \cite{berut}.
 Later, it was confirmed using nanomagnetic memory bits \cite{hong}.

 The past decade has witnessed a rapid growth of interest in quantum computing technologies and energy-based quantum devices \cite{preskill,kjaer, klat,bouton,kim,auff,koch}.
 Then, with the increasing need to design and better describe the operation of such architectures, we were led to a scenario that required the development of the theory of quantum thermodynamics, which investigates thermodynamic processes at the quantum level \cite{goold,deffner,binder}.
 In this perspective, it is natural to ask whether and how the Landauer principle applies to quantum dynamics.
-This issue has been extensively studied from both the theoretical \cite{reeb, timp,vu,taranto} and experimental \cite {silva,yan} points of view, but the important question of whether or not a quantum process can violate the Landauer bound is still open.
+This issue has been extensively studied from both the theoretical \cite{reeb, timp,vu,taranto,bis} and experimental \cite {silva,yan} points of view.
 In Ref. \cite{allah}, the authors pointed out the possibility of violation when a quantum system gets entangled with the environment, as long as a direct identification between the Landauer principle and the Clausius inequality is considered.
 However, the former has been shown to be derived independently of the latter \cite{shiz,piech}.
 More recently, it was proposed a relation between the violation of Landauer's principle and the information backflow that occurs in a system-environment non-Markovian dynamics \cite{pezzuto,man,hu}.